 - Preliminary bills include the first and second quarters of the tax year and are based on approximately 50% of the previous tax year’s total tax.

-- Actual tax bills include the third and fourth quarters of the tax year and are based on assessed value once the tax rate is set.
+- Actual tax bills include the third and fourth quarters of the tax year and are based on assessed value once the tax rate is set in December.

 Properties in Tax Title